contributte/apitte/.docs/README.md

 Each decorator should provide `type` attribute:

-- `handle.before` - called before controller method is trigged (after endpoint is matched in router)
+- `handle.before` - called before controller method is triggered (after endpoint is matched in router)
-- `handle.after` - called after controller method is trigged (after logic in controller)
+- `handle.after` - called after controller method is triggered (after logic in controller)
 - `dispatcher.exception` - called if exception has been occurred

 Also you should define a priority for better sorting.
 Default is 10.